 Abortion advocates have long claimed that federal laws protecting conscience rights on abortion endanger women's lives.
 When the Hyde/Weldon amendment was first enacted as part of the Labor/HHS appropriations bill in 2004, they said "the provision could allow hospitals to turn away women who need emergency abortions because they are hemorrhaging, experiencing heart failure, or suffering any one of a host of other grave complications of pregnancy.
 The measure could permit callous disregard for women's health despite federal and state laws that generally require hospitals to treat patients in medical emergencies."
-Now that Congress is considering bills to make the Hyde/Weldon amendment's protections more secure (H.R.
-3, H.R.
-358, and H.R.
-361), they have renewed their claim that such legislation "would allow a hospital to turn away a pregnant woman experiencing a life-threatening complication without further regard for her health or well-being."
+In recent years, as Congress has considered bills to make the Hyde/Weldon amendment's protections more secure (e.g., H.R.
+358 in the 112th Congress, H.R.
+4828 in the 114th Congress), these critics renewed their claim that such legislation "would allow a hospital to turn away a pregnant woman experiencing a life-threatening complication without further regard for her health or well-being."